-The Centers for Medicare and Medicare Services (CMS) has recently proposed new rules to combat fraud and abuse in the Medicare Advantage and Part D prescription drug program.
-Part D was created in 2003 as part of the new Medicare coverage for prescription drugs, and now, with 10+ years of data to examine, CMS has apparently seen some practices it wants to put an end to.
+The Centers for Medicare and Medicare Services (CMS) has recently proposed a new rule to combat fraud and abuse in the Medicare Advantage and Part D prescription drug program.
+Part D was created in 2003 as part of the new Medicare coverage for prescription drugs.
+Now, with 10+ years of data to examine, CMS has apparently seen some practices it wants to put an end to.

-In what promises to be a major anti-fraud initiative, CMS said on January 6, 2014 that it will close a loophole that allows doctors not enrolled in Medicare to have drugs covered under Medicare Part D, and will blacklist physicians whose prescribing practices are reckless.
-The announcement, included as part of a 678-page proposed rule, follows two inspector general reports last year that showed Medicare Part D was paying for drugs written by practitioners who either lacked proper credentials or wrote unusually large amounts of prescriptions for addictive painkillers.
+In what promises to be a major anti-fraud initiative, CMS said on January 6, 2014 that it will close a loophole that allows doctors not enrolled in Medicare to have drugs covered under Medicare Part D. Its proposed new Part D rule also would blacklist physicians whose prescribing practices are reckless.
+The announcement, included as part of a 678-page proposed rule, follows two inspector general reports last year.
+Those reports showed that Medicare Part D was paying for drugs written by practitioners who either lacked proper credentials or wrote unusually large numbers of prescriptions for addictive painkillers.

 The power to require practitioners to enroll in Medicare, which would take effect next year, was granted to the Centers for Medicare and Medicaid Services in the Affordable Care Act.

-There are three central points in this lengthy set of new rules:
+There are three central points in the new Part D rule:

-CMS will accept comments on the proposed rules until March 7, 2014, at which point it will issue final regulations.
-While there will always be comments attacking almost any proposed rule, to us these proposed changes are only sensible.
-Given that CMS must process millions of claims per day – and pays them electronically unless the computer system kicks them out – one would hope that the agency would employ every tool at its disposal to monitor trends, detect abusive patterns, and seek to protect the public from that small percentage of doctors and practitioners who have lost their way and made life more burdensome for their peers and their patients.
+CMS will accept comments on the proposed new Part D rule until March 7, 2014.
+After that, it will issue final regulations.
+While there will be comments attacking almost any proposed rule, we believe these commonsense reforms should be implemented.
+Given that CMS must process millions of claims per day – and pays them electronically unless the computer system kicks them out – it’s essential that the agency have these tools at its disposal.
+To protect patients and taxpayers, CMS needs to be able to use data to monitor trends and detect abusive patterns and take action against unscrupulous doctors and practitioners.